-4 Metres 1 X 0.7mm Solid Core Connection and Coil Wire
+4 Metres 1 X 0.7mm Solid Core Connection And Coil Wire

-Single Core Coil
+Single Core Coil And Interconnection Wire

 Solid core wire is used as it plugs into the breadboard more easily than stranded wire.
 Enameled copper wire is more normally used for winding the coils, but the insulated copper wire is easier to handle if there is room in the design, and the electrical results are equally good.
 The colour of the insulation may differ